samaea/virtual-assistant-workshop/README.md

       ```diff
       + Why do we do this?
-      The Virtual Assistant Template helps developers to make use of pre-written code samples to include specific
+      The Virtual Assistant Template helps developers to make use of pre-written code samples to include
-      functionalities that are common for chatbot scenarios.
+      specific functionalities that are common for chatbot scenarios.
 On the motto "Why reinventing the wheel?".
-The commands you will type in
-      in the next steps will run the script that automatically deploys different Azure services for specific funtionalities.
+      The commands you will type in the next steps will run the script that automatically deploys different
-      In order that these various funtionalities can relate to each other and are well connected, we need to use Visual Studio, go into the code and insert information.
+      Azure services for specific funtionalities.
+In order that these various funtionalities can relate to
+      each other and are well connected, we need to use Visual Studio, go into the code and insert information.
       ```